Our Sponsors

 • A •

-a while It may take a while to learn that this is a two-word phrase (like "a lot").
+a while It should only take a little while to learn that this expression is two words, not one.

-accommodate This word is large enough to accommodate both a double C and a double M.
+accommodate This word is large enough to accommodate two Cs and two Ms. Don't forget.

-altar Be careful not to alter the spelling of altar when you are referring to the communion table.
+altar Be sure you do not alter (change) the spelling of altar when writing about churches.

 Spelling Memory Medicine